-When a file gets deleted from a computer, whether it is intentional or by accident, it is almost instantaneous for us to look for it on the Recycle Bin or Trash folder (depending on which operating system you are on.)
+When a file gets deleted from a computer, whether it is intentional or by accident, it is almost instantaneous for us to look for it on the Recycle Bin or Trash folder (depending on which operating system you are on).
 This kind of folder stores all of our unwanted files just in case we need them again in the future.
 In our phones, we don’t have this kind of folder.
 So where all our deleted files go?

 Just like computers, our smartphones has its own memory to store all of the files.
-On computers, we either have Hard Disk Drive (HDD) or Solid State Drive (SSD) for storing, although some inexpensive tablets and laptops also use cheapembedded Multi-Media Card (eMMC).
+On computers, we either have Hard Disk Drive (HDD) or Solid State Drive (SSD) for storing, although some inexpensive tablets and laptops also use cheap embedded Multi-Media Card (eMMC).

 The Hard Disk Drive (HDD) is a traditional storage device for computers.
+HDD is a non-volatile hardware memory that controls the positioning, reading and writing of the data and furnishes the storage.
 Unlike SSD and eMMC, the HDD has a moving mechanical parts to write and read files, therefore this is the slowest type of storage devices among the three.

 The Solid State Drive (SSD) is based on a newer technology.
 It consists of Flash memory-based modules and doesn’t have any moving mechanical parts for writing and reading files.
 The performance of SSDs varies depending on the model, but all performs relatively faster than hard drives or other storage devices in general.

-Unlike HDD and SSD, eMMC is embedded on device’s motherboard therefore can’t be upgraded the same way we upgrade our computers that uses HDD or SSD.
+Unlike HDD and SSD, eMMC is embedded on device’s motherboard, therefore, can’t be upgraded the same way we upgrade our computers that uses HDD or SSD.
 Most laptops with eMMC storage can either have 32GB or 64GB of memory capacity, therefore a memory card slot or cloud storage is available for expansion.
 The eMMC is also power-efficient and operates quietly just like SSDs.

 We also have external storage devices such as MMC and SD Cards.